mpadge/hackmd-stat-software/unsupervised.md

     error messages when data with missing values are submitted.
-  - **UL1.6** Unsupervised Learning Software should document any assumptions made with regard to input data; for example assumptions about distributional forms or locations (such as normal or zero-mean, respectively).
-Implications of violations of these assumptions should be both documented and tested.
+  - **UL1.6** Unsupervised Learning Software should document any assumptions made with regard to input data; for example assumptions about distributional forms or locations (such as that data are centred or on approximately equivalent distributional scales).
+    Implications of violations of these assumptions should be both documented and tested, in particular:
+      - **UL1.6a** Software which responds qualitatively differently to input data which has components on markedly different scales should explicitly document such differences, and implications of submitting such data.

 ## 2\.
 Pre-processing and Variable Transformation